AwesomeJames2120/Sims-4---Jamie-edition/README.md

-# Sex-Is-A-Sidequest
+# Sims 4 - Jamie edition
-A sims 4 modlist with a sprinkling of sex
+A sims 4 modlist that somehow works with wabbajack

 Note: This list is in very very very early stages, from what i've played of it its pretty damn stable but theres always issues with this kind of thing